MaibornWolff/retro/README.md

 ## What is Retro?

-Retro is a tool that you can use for retrospectives and planning poker sessions.
-The goal of Retro is to aid teams in remote retrospectives.
+Retro is a tool that is used for retrospectives and planning poker sessions.
+The goal of Retro is to have an easy to use and secure way of having retro and planning poker sessions.

-At work, we were using third party retrospective tools, which meant we couldn't express ourselves freely because of privacy reasons.
-Retro provides an open-source solution, where you can host the app on your own servers, so you can discuss freely again, since you own the data.
+Retro uses a peer-to-peer approach, where all communication including retro and poker information is shared between users only and never reaches a backend server.
+The backend server is only used for signaling, which is the initial handshake between the participants in a room.
+This is possible by following the [WebRTC](https://webrtc.org/) protocol.

-## Example - Retrospective
+## Retrospective

 ![retro_example](./assets/Retro-Example.png)

-## Example - Planning Poker
+## Planning Poker

 ![planning_poker_example](./assets/PlanningPoker-Example.png)